GISRedeDev/PyNetworkFriction/docs/tutorial.md

 import geopandas as gpd
 from net_friction import data_preparation as prep
-from net_friction import datatypes as dt from net_fricetion import calculations as calc
+from net_friction import datatypes as dt from net_friction import calculations as calc

 # Continuous raster for use in weighting
 raster = "population.tif"